wongaokay/CS-361-Expense-Microservice/README.md

 # CS-361-Expense-Microservice

 ## Note
 This microservice uses ZeroMQ for the communication pipeline.
-You need to install and import the python package `zmq`.
+You'll need to install and import the python package `zmq`.

 ## Example Dictionary
 ```python